gvwilson/thirdbit/src/fiction/in-heck/index.md

 Gumption stepped aside to let a shimmering three-section cargo hauler roll silently by.
 "How long ago was that?
-'Cuz this doesn't look like it all just happened yesterday."
+This doesn't look like it all just happened yesterday."

 Dockety's eye rotated.
 "This one does not know.